Editorial Assistant Resume Examples and Tips

 Editorial assistants must be proficient at both editorial and administrative work, as they are required to supervise and manage freelance writers, as well as proofread, edit and write articles.

-This page will provide you with examples and tips to help you draft and structure your own editorial assistant resume.
+This page will provide you with resume samples and tips to help you draft and structure your own editorial assistant resume.

 Featured Resume Example: Editorial Assistant

 Address: City, State, Zip Code

 Proficient Editorial Assistant with detailed understanding of the publication processes.
 Comprehensive understanding of writing processes and acutely aware of proactive editing techniques.
 Executes professionalism in most stressful situations and maintains accuracy, professionalism and supportive productivity after long, strenuous hours.